top of page

 Registration and Participation

-Participation in the seminar will be by invitation only, with a limited number of participants in person to ensure high-quality interactions and effective group discussions.
+Participation in the seminar is by invitation only, with a limited number of participants in person to ensure high-quality interactions and effective group discussions.
 Other participants may attend in virtual mode.

 Submitted abstracts will be reviewed by the Scientific Committee to ensure their relevance and alignment with the seminar’s thematic focus.